English language requirements

 Course Learning Outcomes

 Discipline Specific knowledge and capabilities

-Apply advanced and integrated understanding of the complex business processes that drive healthcare systems and contribute to the development of new knowledge through use of appropriate research principles and methods.
+Demonstrate an understanding of fundamental business principles and concepts to develop insights into processes that drive healthcare systems and contribute to the development of new knowledge through use of appropriate research principles and methods

-Identify and use appropriate digital technology tools to locate, curate and disseminate information relevant to the operation of healthcare services and support the research and analysis of complex healthcare systems issues
+Select and use digital technologies to locate, curate and disseminate information relevant to the operation of healthcare services and support the research and analysis of complex healthcare systems issues

-Critically analyse and evaluate complex business and organisational issues that underpin the functioning of healthcare services.
+Apply critical thinking and analysis skills to evaluate complex data, relationships and projects that underpin the functioning of healthcare services

 Apply problem solving skills and creativity to arrive at evidence-based decisions and imagine strategies and the changes required to implement recommended courses of action

 Developed an enhanced insight into leadership style and reflect on own ability to take personal accountability and act as a confident leader in the healthcare industry